 Design.
 Your washroom says a lot about your business.
 A restaurant or coffee house with a bathroom that looks like it belongs in a gas station will turn off customers and make them wonder how sanitary your establishment really is.
 Pay attention to design, and choose flooring that reflects the personality and decor of your business.
 The transition from washroom to main floor should be seamless.

-You know that carpet is a terrible choice for a commercial washroom, and hardwood requires a lot of maintenance and can harbor germs.
+You know that carpet is a terrible choice for a commercial washroom floors, and hardwood requires a lot of maintenance and can harbor germs.
 But that doesn’t mean that your bathroom can’t be a cozy, welcoming place or that you can’t have a hardwood look.
 Here are our top picks for flooring for your washroom.

 SPC Vinyl Planks